marksansome/cis4820_game_programming/README.txt

 To build the game run the following commands: make

-This will produce the games executable: a2
+This will produce the games executable: a1

 To run the game, run the generated executable:
-./a2
+./a1

+Although this is Assignment 2, the outline says that the executable should be named "./a1" as such the name stays as a1, instead of a2

 Configuration
 -------------